-Top 10 Amazing Facts You Didn't Know About Your Body
+Top 10 Things You DIDN'T KNOW Your Body Could Do

 The human body is a marvelous thing; it's almost a shame that we don't know all that it's capable of.
 From our bones being stronger than concrete, from having enough iron in our bodies to make a 2 1/2 inch long nail, here are ten lesser known facts about your body.

 You Can Remove Many Internal Organs And Survive

 The human body is often depicted as frail and delicate, but it's actually possible to survive even with the removal of the spleen, stomach, colon, appendix, reproductive organs, gall bladder, the sensory organs, eighty percent of the intestines, seventy-five percent of the liver, half a brain, one kidney, and one lung.
 Other glands, such as the pituitary gland, thyroid, parathyroid, pineal gland, adrenal glands, and pancreas can also be removed.
 Granted, you may not feel too great and these situations are never ideal, but the missing organs wouldn't kill you.
 While never done lightly, the removing of an organ is always a last resort procedure and often results in the use of medication for life-long treatments and possibly carefully controlled diets, and a diminished quality of life.
 People with preexisting conditions will have a harder time adapting to the lack of an organ, and your chances of adapting go down as you age, but nevertheless, we're pretty durable!